Signed in as:

 Artist Statement

-Holly recently completed her Master of Fine Art and has exhibited in contemporary galleries across Melbourne, including The Shape of Rest at Mailbox Gallery (2025), Shrine to the Childhood Friendships We Wish We Had at Bus Projects (2024), Wrestling Before the Gateway at Assembly Point (2023), and Through the Doorway at Seventh Gallery (2022).
-In 2022, she received the RMIT Situate Residency in collaboration with Shan Dante and undertook a mentorship with West Space.
-Her works are also held in the State Library of Victoria’s collection.
+Holly recently completed her Master of Fine Art at RMIT University in which she won the Lowenstein's Art Management Award (2025).
+She has also exhibited in contemporary galleries across Melbourne, including The Shape of Rest at Mailbox Gallery (2025), Shrine to the Childhood Friendships We Wish We Had at Bus Projects (2024), Wrestling Before the Gateway at Assembly Point (2023), and Through the Doorway at Seventh Gallery (2022).
+In 2026 she will be a part of the Craft Victoria Fresh!
+Fellowship and her works are also held in the State Library of Victoria’s collection (2025).

 For tens of thousands of years, the First Peoples of this land have nurtured rich, continuous cultural and artistic practices.
 Some of the earliest weavers of fibre, land, story, and community.